0x1eef/sourcezap/README.md

 ## CLI

-### CLI: setup-sourcezap
+### CLI: setup

-`setup-sourcezap` should be run after installing sourcezap for the first time. <br> There is no harm in running `setup-sourcezap` multiple times:
+`sourcezap setup` should be run after installing sourcezap for the first time. <br> There is no harm in running `sourcezap setup` multiple times:

     # Add the '_sourcezap' user, group and home directory
     # This command requires root privileges
+    root@localhost# sourcezap setup

+    # Reverse the changes made by 'sourcezap setup'
+    # This command requires root privileges
-    root@localhost# setup-sourcezap
+    root@localhost# sourcezap teardown

 ### CLI: group